-Think you know your Luxemotors from your Klippers?
+Think you know the different types of barges?
+Know your Luxemotors from your Klippers?
 Our fantastic collection of 17 luxury hotel barges did not all start their lives as luxury hotels.
-From identifying different hull-styles to spotting triple deckers – here’s our guide to identifying the different types of hotel barge, and why our guests return to their favourites year after year…
+From identifying different hull-styles to spotting triple deckers – here’s our guide to identifying the different types of barges, and why our guests return to their favourites year after year…

 Our Exclusive Collection

 The hotel barges in our 17-vessel fleet have a wealth of history behind them.
 Most of the vessels are owned by us, and others by experienced hands-on operators who work with us and meet our required high standards.
 You’ll find a wide variety of styles, sizes and pedigrees within the fleet, due to their specific purpose when originally built.

 All of our different types of barge offer a similar cruising experience, with each having its own characteristics and personality.
 Styles will range from the feel of a traditional, classic cosy floating ‘country house’ with varnished wood and brass, rich textures and fabrics, and interiors to reflect the beauty of the region, to a more spacious contemporary appearance, designed with style and elegance in mind.

 Each of our different types of barge have been awarded a cruise rating, with each category primarily referring to cabin sizing.
 Our Ultra Deluxe cruises enjoy very spacious cabin suites, comparable to luxury hotels.
 Deluxe barges offer comfortable, slightly smaller cabins, whilst our lead-in First Class barges enjoy compact but cosy cabins.